MalaganMan/Panels/JaniKasurinen/README.md

 - NOTE!: After experimenting with midi dumps you must send all data in this order back to A4000:
 "wavedata" - "sample bulk" - "sample bank dump" - "Program dump".
 - I gave up trying to calculate the right checksum so only unmodified midi dumps will succeed hence the checksum is incorrect otherwise and will fail the dumps.
+-UPDATE 23th April 2024: Added more features of which most usefull is the objectlist request.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
  - On 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.